rudderlabs/sample-user-transformers/README.md

 # Sample RudderStack Transformations

-[RudderStack Transformations](https://rudderstack.com/product/transformations/) give you the ability to code custom JavaScript functions to implement specific use-cases on your event data.
+RudderStack's [Transformations](https://rudderstack.com/product/transformations/) feature gives you the ability to code custom JavaScript functions to implement specific use-cases on your event data.
 This repository contains some useful transformation templates that you can use to create your own transformations.

-For more information on RudderStack Transformations, check out the [documentation](https://rudderstack.com/docs/transformations/).
+For more information on RudderStack Transformations, refer to the [documentation](https://rudderstack.com/docs/features/transformations/).

-## Table of Contents
+## Table of contents

 - [Getting Started](#getting-started)
 - [Filtering](#filtering)